stennety/mywebsite/about.md

-[^1]: She actually spends a lot of time thinking about shoes, because Nordstrom sells a lot of shoes.
-In fact, when Ola walks around town her eye is often drawn to people’s shoes more than anything else.
-She only owns about five pairs of shoes.
+[^1]: She actually spends a lot of time thinking about shoes, because Nordstrom sells a lot of shoes and she does a lot of running.
+Most of her many shoes are trail running shoes.

 [^2]: Technically her first job at Nordstrom.